oppressionslayer/wsrf-sudoku-solved-series/README.md

 **Sudoku Authors you can get 100% on the  hardest puzzles (all 48,765 of them) using one of three approaches larsudoku utilizes.
 No backtracking needed.** Pick whichever fits your architecture best: [Three Paths to 100%](Three_Paths_to_100_Percent.md) I'm happy to implement a unique approach you choose as well!
-Also your Forcing Nets done recusively!
-They should get 100%! !!!
+Also with FPC and FPF!
+Check the path txt files They should get 100%! !!!
 Let's go!!!

 ---